mshaheerjunaid/Quantum-Cloud-Guard/QCG-KMS/GUIDE.md

   itself.
 Auth via user sessions (cookies) and bearer API keys.
 - `qcg`, a Python CLI (also buildable as a standalone `.exe`); streams file crypto in 1 MiB chunks, so multi-GB files use constant memory.
-- Sentinel Gate, the edge gateway (rate limiting, DDoS, mTLS device auth).
+- Sentinel Gate, the edge gateway (rate limiting, abuse prevention, mTLS device auth).

 ---